 ‘Depends if you can pull it off.’
 Doubt entered her eyes.
 ‘Forget it for tonight, it’s your birthday.’

 ‘Forget it?
 If I don’t make a stand at fifty, when will I?
 I was complicit in the financial crisis, but I refuse to be complicit in the climate crisis.’
-I finished my pint and banged down my empty glass.
-As it was my birthday, maybe I’d get a second.
+I banged down my glass.

 ‘You do alright financially though don’t you?’
 She drained her pint and nodded toward the bar.